sellerie98/Sellerie-blog/sources/01_Technology_Stuff/Coreboot on the Thinkpad T430.md

 - A Raspberry Pi type B (Rev is not relevant, as long as it has GPIO pins) with an SDcard and a valid GNU/Linux OS
 - a display
 - a keyboard
-- A [SOIC8 chip clamp](https://www.amazon.com/CPT-063-Test-Clip-SOIC8-Pomona/dp/B00HHH65T4) (This one or a similar one)
+- A [SOIC8 chip clamp](https://www.amazon.com/CPT-063-Test-Clip-SOIC8-Pomona/dp/B00HHH65T4) or a similar one
 - 6-8 Female-Female Jumper wires

 ### Documentation: